nik-7-alt/Petrichor/README.md

 5. Monitoring Systems 📹
 Livestock Monitoring: AI-powered health and behavior tracking Intruder Detection: Advanced security system using computer vision
+6. Schedule Watering: AI - powered interface helps to monitor the soil moisture to water plants by using sensors and drones

 # Launch the web interface
 NTN start